howardpearce/properties-file-mover-application/readme.md

 Small Java project consisting of a server and client program.

 Server monitors a directory for file changes.
 Reads in Java Properties files and filters the keys via regex.
-After filetering, it sends the file to the server and deletes its local copy.
+After filtering, it sends the file to the server and deletes its local copy.

 The server receives and reconstructs the filtered files it receives from the client.